splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-console-ms.rst

 4. In the :guilabel:`Configure the AWS Partner destination` menu, select the Splunk Observability Cloud Ingest endpoints from the dropdown list.
 See :guilabel:`Profile > Organizations > Real-time Data Ingest Endpoint` in the Splunk Observability Cloud console for more information.

-5. Fill in the access token by copying one of the access tokens with ``INGEST`` authorization scope from :guilabel:`Settings > Access Tokens`.
+5. Fill in the access token by copying one of the access tokens with ``INGEST`` authorization scope from :guilabel:`Settings > Access Tokens` in the Splunk Observability Cloud console.

 6. You can leave the rest of the form as default, or customize the config according to your needs, such as filtering based on namespaces.